 It may sound cheesy.
 You may have tried it before with no success.
 But Pinterest (done right) is a traffic machine.

 There are many ways to get visitors to your website.
 This one happens to be my current favorite.
-It's free, it's effective, and it keeps on giving unlike other social media channels.
+It's free (or very cheap), it's effective, and it keeps on giving unlike other social media channels.
 Once a pin takes off, you can get traffic off it for years.

-As of July 2018, I get between 500-600 website visitors per week.
-Half of those are consistently from Pinterest without hardly any work on my part.
+As of February 2019, I get about 4000 website visitors per month.
+Over half of those are consistently from Pinterest without hardly any work on my part.*